Forensic Fashion

 "Of all the Celtic jewellery, the most impressive in the eyes of Mediterranean commentators was the neck-ring, or 'torc'.
 To the Romans it characterised the Celtic warrior although it was not unique to the Celts.
 The torc could be of gold, bronze or iron according to the wealth of the wearer.
 It is quite possible that it possessed a symbolic significance since not all were made of precious metal.
 It was almost certainly an indication of rank (the Gauls presented a golden torc to the Emperor Augustus supposedly 45 kg [100lbs] in weight), with perhaps in some cases ritual or religious overtones.
 Many representations of Celtic deities are portrayed wearing the torc."

-* Historic UK > Arms and Armour up to 1066 (describing a British Chieftain at the time of Boudicca, 61 AD)
+* Historic UK online > Arms and Armour up to 1066 (describing a British Chieftain at the time of Boudicca, 61 AD)

 "It was the Phoenician traders who first taught the Britons how to make metal weapons.
 Ornamental bracelets and torcs made from twisted gold wire were often worn."